kedarzc/FEWebsite/content/CCXTutorials.md

 ---
-title: Using finite elements
+title: Using finite elements using CalculiX
 ---
+## Description
+Calculix is an excellent non-linear solver but lacks in a easy to use pre and post processor.
+I use [Mecway](https://mecway.com/) both as pre and post processor.
+Sometimes I use the natively shipped post processor cgx.

-## Spring Elements
+## Simulation Examples

 - Static calculation of a linear spring
 - Static calculation of a nonlinear spring
 - Frequency calculation of a spring-mass system